-- 2.6 The investment consultant's responsibilities include: - Participating with the Trustee in annual reviews of this Statement. - Advising the Trustee, as requested, through consultation with the Scheme Actuary, how any changes within the Fund's benefits, membership, and funding position may affect the manner in which the assets should be invested. - Advising the Trustee, as requested, on: - how any changes in the Investment Managers' organisations could affect the interests of the Fund; - how changes in the investment environment might present opportunities or challenges for the Fund; - how any changes in regulations and/or laws could affect the interests of the Fund; and, - the formulation of an efficient governance structure particularly in the light of the Myners Report. - Undertaking project work as requested including: - Assisting in Trustee education/training; and, - General advice in respect of the Fund's investment activities.
+- 2.8 The investment consultant's responsibilities include: - Participating with the Trustee in annual reviews of this Statement. - Advising the Trustee, as requested, through consultation with the Scheme Actuary (in relation to the DB Section), how any changes within the Fund's benefits, membership, and funding position may affect the manner in which the assets should be invested. - Advising the Trustee, as requested, on: - how any changes in the Investment Managers' organisations could affect the interests of the Fund; - how changes in the investment environment might present opportunities or challenges for the Fund; - how any changes in regulations and/or laws could affect the interests of the Fund; and, - the formulation of an efficient governance structure. - Undertaking project work as requested including: - Assisting in Trustee education/training; and, - General advice in respect of the Fund's investment activities.